 - Heady Hall 260

 tesfatsi AT iastate.edu

-- This site provides web support materials (readings and demonstration
+- This site was originally designed to provide web support materials (readings and demonstration

 software) for Robert Axelrod and Leigh Tesfatsion, "A Guide for Newcomers

 Appendix A (pp. 1647-1659) in Leigh Tesfatsion and Kenneth L. Judd (Eds.), Handbook of

 Handbooks in Economics Series, Elsevier/North-Holland, Amsterdam, the Netherlands, 2006.

 The current site updates and extends these web support materials beyond the scope of the original handbook guide.

 - Selection Criteria